AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

    ![](assets/after-rejection-clickreview.png)

-When creating or replying to a post in Social Learning, you can compose a post using the Rich Text Editor and apply different types of formatting.&nbsp;
+When creating or replying to a post in Social Learning, you can compose a post using the Rich Text Editor and apply different types of formatting.

 ![](assets/rte-learner.png)

-In addition, when creating a board, you have access to the same set of options in the Rich Text Editor.&nbsp;
+In addition, when creating a board, you have access to the same set of options in the Rich Text Editor.

 ![](assets/create-board.png)